vlab-kaist/NeuralNet101_2022/Problems/Lab05/MNIST/README.md

+# MNIST

-## MNIST
+## Direction

-### Direction
+### Download dependencies

 You should first download dependencies first : numpy and torchvision.

 Copy two files to local : grader.py and mnist.py.

+### Implement

-You need to implement class Softmax, Sigmoid, and Affine and one function that returns Model that predicts MNIST.
+You need to implement three class implements NeuronAbstract : Softmax, Sigmoid, and Affine, one class implements ModelAbstract : Model, and one function that returns Model that predicts MNIST.

+Softmax, Sigmoid, Affine are implementation of Neuron that has forward and backward functions.
-Each class is implementation of Neuron that has forward and backward functions.
+Model is implementation of ModelAbstract that has forward and backward functions.

 You can test your code by running ```grader.py```.
 Note that you need to run grader.py in the same directory as mnist.py.

+### Submit

 You only need to submit mnist.py.